Pranjal360Agarwal/ApnaBharat-Bus-Booking-Reservation-System/README.md

 I have developed this project using the below technology

-1.Python : All the business logic has been implemented in Python
+• Python : All the business logic has been implemented in Python

-2.Tkinter : All the frontend interface has been made up using GUI(Graphical user interface)
+• Tkinter : All the frontend interface has been made up using GUI(Graphical user interface)

-3.SQLite : SQLite database has been used as database for the project(backend part).
+• SQLite : SQLite database has been used as database for the project(backend part).

 # Features

- 1.Built with Python 3.6, SQLITE3
+• Built with Python 3.6, SQLITE3

-2. Seat Booking
+• Seat Booking

-3. Checking booking seat
+• Checking booking seat

-4. Adding the bus details
+• Adding the bus details

-5. Showing the availabe buses and number of seats available while seat booking
+• Showing the availabe buses and number of seats available while seat booking

-6. Added the features of adding new bus , route id etc as an Operator Admin
+• Added the features of adding new bus , route id etc as an Operator Admin

-7. Ticket generation
+• Ticket generation

-# KWOC'22
+# Kharagpur Winter of Code'22

 :star: Feel free to use this project to make your first contribution to an open-source project on GitHub. as problems should be unique so that people learn as well as contribute togeather